-- When a tight lap/shoulder fit is desired. - Anytime a child safety seat is installed in a passenger front or outboard rear seating position (if equipped).
+• Anytime a child safety seat is installed in a passenger front or outboard rear seating position (if equipped).
+Children 12 years old and under should be properly restrained in the rear seat whenever possible.
 Refer to Safety Restraints for Children or Safety Seats for Children later in this chapter.